I’m not sure how I still have big toes after growing up barefoot in Oklahoma.

 “Mercurochrome was removed from the ‘Generally Recognized as Safe’ category and entered in the ‘Untested’ classification.”

 So there you have it.
 Every kid on Nebraska Street, and probably in the Great State of Oklahoma, was a Mercurochrome Guinnea Pig right up until 1998.
 We may all be dying of mercury poisoning at this very moment.

-But, personally, if I do kark it tomorrow because of the mercury, it’s no big thing.
+But, personally, if I do kark it tomorrow because of the mercury poisoning, it’s no big thing.
 I’ll be happy to have an open casket and a barefoot funeral.